Automated generation of attack trees with optimal shape and labelling: A heuristic based on factoring to minimise the attack tree size

 Before proceeding any further, we give in Algorithm \ref{alg:gen} the entry point of our generation approach.
 Its goal is to optimally partition the input set into homogeneous sets of SP graphs, relying on specialised procedures for the factorisation of homogeneous sets of SP graphs.
 The algorithm starts by looking for an optimal label $b$ for a tree whose semantics is $\spgraphset$.
 Then it checks whether $\spgraphset$ is homogeneous, in which case it calls a specialised factorisation algorithm, called \textsc{TreeFactorisation} and described in Algorithm \ref{alg:factorisation2} further below, that produces optimally-labelled trees in factored form given a set of homogeneous SP graphs.
 Otherwise, it addresses the partition problem described earlier via a simple greedy heuristics.
 The output $\{\spgraphset_1, \ldots, \spgraphset_{k}\}$ of the partition problem is used to create a \SAND{} tree $\abasicact \refOp \OR(t_1, \ldots, t_k)$ where, for every $i \in \{1, \ldots, k\}$, $t_i$ is the tree obtained by recursively calling the algorithm $\textsc{TreeGeneration}$ (Algorithm \ref{alg:gen}) on input $(\sat,\spgraphset_i)$.

-\begin{theorem} If the \textsc{TreeFactorisation} function defined at Algorithm \ref{alg:factorisation2} further below always gives an optimally-labelled tree, then Algorithm \ref{alg:gen} always gives an optimally-labelled tree. \end{theorem} \begin{proof} Take an optimally labelled tree $t$ with semantics $\spgraphset$.
-Note that such a tree exists because the SP graphs in $\spgraphset$ share a common goal.
-Let $b$ be its root goal.
-It follows that the number of missed attacks in $t$ is minimum.
-That is, $\length{t} = |\attacksfunc{\ftop(t)} \setminus \sem{t}| = |\attacksfunc{b} \setminus \spgraphset|$ is minimum (see Definition \ref{def-labelling}).
-The root goal of the tree produced by Algorithm \ref{alg:gen} via the procedure $\textsc{FindOptimalLabel}$ satisfies precisely that $|\attacksfunc{b} \setminus \spgraphset|$ is minimum.
-Each call to Algorithm \ref{alg:factorisation2} and Algorithm \ref{alg:gen} satisfies that the input set of SP graphs share a common goal, hence ensuring that an optimally-labelled tree can always be constructed.
+\begin{theorem} If the \textsc{TreeFactorisation} function defined at Algorithm \ref{alg:factorisation2} further below always gives an optimally-labelled tree, then Algorithm \ref{alg:gen} always gives an optimally-labelled tree. \end{theorem} \begin{proof} First, notice that the root goal of the tree produced by Algorithm \ref{alg:gen} via the procedure $\textsc{FindOptimalLabel}$ satisfies Definition \ref{def-labelling} in a straightforward manner.
+Second, each call to Algorithm \ref{alg:factorisation2} and Algorithm \ref{alg:gen} satisfies that the input set of SP graphs share a common goal, hence ensuring that an optimally-labelled tree can always be constructed.
 The recursive nature of the algorithm and the assumption that Algorithm \ref{alg:factorisation2} always gives an optimally-labelled tree, ensures that all subtrees constructed by Algorithm \ref{alg:gen} are optimally labelled. \end{proof} \begin{remark} For the moment it is unclear how $\textsc{FindOptimalLabel}$ can be implemented in an efficient manner.
 In Section \ref{sec-system} we show how to do so.

 \end{remark}